nyfix/OZ/examples/ozimpl.md

 ![](ozimpl.png)

+Classes that generate asynchronous callbacks are associated with a session object, which provides the queue/dispatcher/thread on which the callbacks are invoked.

 All the above classes have the following characteristics:

 - The constructor is protected and so cannot be called from application code -- instead a (static) `create` method is provided that functions as the constructor.